tarwn/lessthandot-hugo/blogs/content/posts/2011-07-15-format-function-in-sql-server.md

   </table>
 </div>

-Let&#8217;s look at another example, this one will format currency
+Let's look at another example, this one will format currency

 sql
 select locale,FORMAT ( 100, 'c', locale ) AS Result